alshedivat/al-folio/_projects/2_project.md

 # Future
 - Use of **Oracle Networks**(if available in Pakistan) to add more security
 - Use of **Liquidity provider** services to onboard laymen (ppl who dont own or have never worked with crypto) so that they can trade in PKR whilst blockchain runs in the backend

+# Note on the codebase

+The codebase for the project has been `CLOSE-SOURCED`.
+We aim to turn AssetSwap into a product and launch it into the market